AyambaSumaila/AyambaSumaila/README.md

 <br/>
 <hr/>
+# A passionate ML & software developer from Ghana
 ### I do cool stuffs Machine Learning | Data Science | Cyber Security

 ### I'm in my final year Bachelors of Science in IT from University of Cape Coast.